C1. Patterns and Relationships

 Follow-up at Home

-Students can take their necklace home and describe the ruler to a family member.
+Students can take their necklace home and describe the rule to a family member.
 Students can also look for objects that have the same rule; for example, wallpaper, tiles on a floor, patterns on clothing, artwork.
 Students can also reproduce them on a sheet of paper or take a picture of them to display in the "Museum of Regularities" at school and then discuss them.